masa-sumimoto/sass-color-definition-method/README.md

 ### Step2
 Prepare a function that when you want to get color as any properties value.
+( You have already see this is used in stylesheet. )
 ```
 @function colors($key) {
   @return map-get($colors, $key);